Khovanskii bases, higher rank valuations and tropical geometry

-The next theorem is about constructing valuations from prime cones (see Section \ref{sec-val-from-prime-cone}). \begin{THM} Let $C \subset \T(I)$ be a prime cone {that lies in the Gr\"obner region $\GR(I)$}.
+The next theorem is about constructing valuations from prime cones (see Section \ref{sec-val-from-prime-cone}). \begin{THM} Let $C \subset \T(I)$ be a prime cone.
 Let ${\bf u} = \{\u_1, \ldots, \u_r\} \subset C$ be a collection of rational vectors that span a real vector space of maximal dimension $\dim(C)$.
 Let $\w \in \Q^{r \times n}$ be the matrix whose row vectors are $\u_1, \ldots, \u_r$.
 Let $\v_{\w}: A \setminus \{0\} \to \Q^r$ be the weight quasivaluation associated to $M$.
-Then $\v_M$ is a valuation and the following hold: \begin{itemize} \item[(1)] $\gr_{\v_{\w}}(A) \cong \k[x_1, \ldots, x_n]/\In_C(I)$. \item[(2)] $M$ coincides with the matrix: where, for every $i$, $\v_{\u_i}$ is the weight quasivaluation on $A$ associated to the weight vector $\u_i$. \item[(3)] The value semigroup $S(A, \v_{\w})$ is generated by the columns of the matrix $M$. {\item[(4)] The valuation $\v_M$ has an adapted basis which can be taken to be a standard monomial basis for a maximal cone in the Gr\"obner fan of $I$ containing $C$.
-In particular, $\v_M$ is a subductive valuation.} \end{itemize} \end{THM} We remark that if $C$ is maximal (i.e., it has dimension $d=\dim(A)$) then $\In_C(I)$ is a prime binomial ideal.
+Then $\v_M$ is a valuation and the following hold: \begin{itemize} \item[(1)] $\gr_{\v_{\w}}(A) \cong \k[x_1, \ldots, x_n]/\In_C(I)$. \item[(2)] $M$ coincides with the matrix: where, for every $i$, $\v_{\u_i}$ is the weight quasivaluation on $A$ associated to the weight vector $\u_i$. \item[(3)] The value semigroup $S(A, \v_{\w})$ is generated by the columns of the matrix $M$. {\item[(4)] If $C$ lies in the Gr\"obner region $\GR(I)$ the valuation $\v_M$ has an adapted basis which can be taken to be a standard monomial basis for a maximal cone in the Gr\"obner fan of $I$ containing $C$.} \end{itemize} \end{THM} Here the Gr\"obner region $\GR(I)$ is taken to be the set of all $u \in \Q^n$ for which there is a term order $>$ with $\In_{>}(\In_u(I)) = \In_{>}(I)$ (see \ref{def-GR-r}).
+The Gr\"obner region always contains the negative orthant $\Q_{\leq 0}^n$.
+We remark that if $C$ is a maximal prime cone (i.e., it has dimension $d=\dim(A)$) then $\In_C(I)$ is a prime binomial ideal.